geniustechspace/sneakers-backend/README.md

-# Sneakers backend
+# Sneakx backend
-A backend service for sneakers - a mobile app for commencing sneakers of all kind
+A backend service for sneakx - a mobile app for commencing sneakers of all kind